StackOps/python-automationclient/docs/source/Device.rst

 Power off a device
 ^^^^^^^^^^^^^^^^^^
-To power-off a device all arguments are mandatory
+To power-off a device all arguments are mandatories

 .. code-block:: bash